-TunTrust will issue certificates including trademarks only if the trademark is registered in the Tunisian National Register of Enterprises (Registre National des Entreprises).
+In the case of organizations in the Tunisian Jurisdiction, TunTrust will issue certificates including trademarks only if the trademark is registered in the Tunisian National Register of Enterprises (Registre National des Entreprises).
 TunTrust will not issue certificates with trademarks that are not documented in the National Register of Enterprises.

-3.2 INITIAL IDENTITY VALIDATION
+3.2 Initial Identity Validation

-TunTrust performs identification of the Applicant using any legal means of communication or investigation necessary to identify the Legal Entity and individual.
+TunTrust may perform identification of the Applicant using any legal means of communication or investigation necessary to identify the Legal Entity or individual.